A Detailed Guide to Kitchen Cabinet Refinishing

 If the grain orientation of the wood is still undesirably visible, this process can be the most subjective and time-consuming.
-In many cases, a special filler will have to be applied to reduce undesired visible woodgrain.
+In many cases, a special filler will have to be applied to reduce undesired visible wood grain.

-Preparation Step 6 (Detailed Sanding)
+Step 6 (Detailed Sanding)

-Assuming that you have already purchased all materials – it’s time to make sure the paint selected is an enamel that is self-leveling, resists yellowing, and low odor.
+Assuming that you have already purchased all materials – it’s time to make sure the paint selected is an enamel that is self-leveling, resists yellowing, and has low odor.

 Remember, two light coats will offer a better finish than one heavy coat.
-Applying interior paint too heavy can cause the paint to contain heavy stipples and could cause the paint to drip or run.
+Applying interior paint too heavily can cause the paint to contain heavy stipples and could cause the paint to drip or run.

-Final Product and Usage
+Final Product & Usage

 Allow 2 weeks before cleaning or wiping the cabinets.
 No abrasive chemicals can be used until after 1 – 3 months.
-After 3 months enjoy those cabinets.
+After 3 months, enjoy those cabinets.

 Yes, it was a process.
 However, you were able to personalize and salvage your pre-existing cabinets at a fraction of the price it would have cost to replace them.